Livestock records, crop management, SFI compliance, and BCMS reporting. Built around how your holding actually works.

 Arable farms live and die by input costs versus yield.
 The software needs field-level gross margin tracking, detailed spray and fertiliser records that satisfy Red Tractor and FACTS requirements, and integration with precision equipment.
 Variable rate nitrogen maps based on satellite imagery or soil conductivity scanning are increasingly standard.
 Harvest yield mapping needs to flow back into the system so next season's plans reflect what actually happened, not what was budgeted.

-Cattle operations require individual animal tracking from birth to death or sale, with medicine records that satisfy the Veterinary Medicines Directorate's record-keeping rules.
+Livestock management software for cattle operations must provide individual animal tracking from birth to death or sale, with medicine records that satisfy the Veterinary Medicines Directorate's record-keeping rules.
 The current BCMS Cattle Tracing System is being replaced by the Livestock Information Service, with full rollout expected by end of 2026.
 From 2027, all newborn calves in England will need Bovine Electronic Identification tags.
 Software that cannot handle this transition will create problems.

 Sheep enterprises need flock registers, movement reporting through ARAMS, and breeding records.
 Dairy operations add daily yield recording per cow, somatic cell count tracking, mastitis and fertility management, and parlour system integration.